bluesky66-dev/kibana/packages/kbn-plugin-helpers/README.md

 ## Usage

-This simple CLI has a build task that plugin devs can run from to easily package Kibana plugins.
+This simple CLI has a build task that plugin devs can run from to easily package HyperSec Kibana plugins.

 Previously you could also use that tool to start and test your plugin.
-Currently you can run your plugin along with Kibana running `yarn start` in the Kibana repository root folder.
+Currently you can run your plugin along with HyperSec Kibana running `yarn start` in the HyperSec Kibana repository root folder.
 Finally to test your plugin you should now configure and use your own tools.

 ```sh